 - Crack the eggs gently over the spinach leaves.
 For the small ramekins I used one egg, for the medium ones I used two.
 At this point I drizzled over some of the remaining spiced olive oil mixture but you can also do that just before serving.
 If you love the fruity taste of extra virgin olive oil, do this later.

 - Bake until eggs are cooked to your liking.
 For runny eggs take them out at 10 minutes or even earlier.
 If you prefer them fully cooked, it may take up to 15 minutes.
 Mine was somewhere in between – cooked on the outermost part, with a bit of liquid gold right in the centre.

 - Now they are ready to eat!
 If you want, you can top it with more fresh spinach and cherry tomatoes, herbs, and lemon juice to lighten it up.

-The ramekins and its contents will be very hot even after you take them out, be careful!
-Also, if you don’t dig in quickly the eggs will continue to cook in the heat.
+The ramekins and its contents will be very hot after you take them out from the oven, be careful!
+Also, remember that the eggs will continue to cook in the residual heat of the dish.

 Some ovens have their little quirks.
 I’m still getting acquainted to the one I use.
 My times are an estimate so you might need to experiment a little to get your baked eggs just the way you like.

 For a first attempt, I was delighted with how well this turned out!
 Though I give props to my gouda, I wouldn't say there was a singular element that was the star of this dish - the ingredients worked as a team, the layers all coming together to a scrumptious final product.
 I had my baked eggs with a nice cold glass of fruit juice - a suitably refreshing complement to this warm, comforting dish.
 What a great start to the weekend!

 |the final and crucial step for baked eggs: eating them.|